 So, you might want to try GetResponse Autofunnel.

-GetResponse is essentially an email marketing service but they recently introduced an integrated sales funnel software which helps you build a sales funnel simply by using templates.
+GetResponse is essentially an email marketing service but they recently introduced an integrated sales funnel software that helps you build a sales funnel simply by using templates.

 You don’t have to build a sales funnel in this case.
-You can choose your goal and use one of the Autofunnel’s template to create a new funnel.
+You can choose your goal and use one of Autofunnel’s templates to create a new funnel.

 Setting up a decent payment gateway is also essential.
 You can use PayPal or Stripe but they do have their own policies and fees which you might want to read first.

 That’s it.
-I hope you now understand how different parts of sales funnel work.
+I hope you now understand how different parts of the sales funnel work.

 Let me know in the comments how you use a sales funnel for marketing.